conventional-changelog/releaser-tools/packages/conventional-gitlab-releaser/CONTRIBUTING.md

 ### Testing

-To run the project's tests, including unit tests, and building documentation, run the following command:
+To run the project's tests run the following command:

 ```bash
 npm test